maahesshhh/maheshmjadhav/README.md

 - 👋 Hi, I’m @maahesshhh
+- An engineer who has interest in future technology and wants to build a technology driven world for humanity.
 - 👀 I’m a data science  enthusiast interested in python programming.
 - 🌱 I’m currently learning python / machine learning
 - 💞️ I’m looking to collaborate on python based projects